nichprice/nickprice.io/content/ruby-rails.md

 > MVC is short for Model, View, and Controller.
 MVC is a popular way of organizing your code.
 The big idea behind MVC is that each section of your code has a purpose, and those purposes are different.
 Some of your code holds the data of your app, some of your code makes your app look nice, and some of your code controls how your app functions.” — [CodeAcademy](https://www.codecademy.com/article/mvc)

-MVC revolutionized the simplicity of writing back end code and has since been adopted by other
+MVC revolutionized the simplicity of writing back end code and has since been adopted by other languages and frameworks.